APM Reliability: Core Features And What’s Not an APM

 1. Asset Health Monitoring

 This is the backbone of APM, real-time or near-real-time visibility into the current state of your industrial asset.
-With dashboards that track vibration, temperature, pressure, and other condition indicators, teams can quickly spot emerging and prioriitize risk-based maintenance.
+With dashboards that track vibration, temperature, pressure, and other condition indicators, teams can quickly spot emerging and prioritize risk-based maintenance.

 Imagine a critical pump that starts running hotter than normal.
 An APM with some good condition monitoring detects this subtle shift, flags it on the dashboard, and ties it to a recommended action.